Brussels tram route 55

-The Brussels tram route 55 is a tram route in Brussels, Belgium operated by the STIB/MIVB.
-The route connects the Bordet railway station in the municipality of Evere, northeast of Brussels, to the Rogier metro station in the City of Brussels.
+The tram route 55 in Brussels, Belgium, is operated by STIB/MIVB, and connects Bordet railway station in the municipality of Evere, north-east of Brussels, to Rogier metro station in the City of Brussels.
 The route also crosses the municipalities of Saint-Josse and Schaerbeek.
-The route was cut in the years 2000s with the STIB/MIVB willing to reduce the number of tram routes riding in the north–south tunnel.
+The route was cut in the 2000s with STIB/MIVB willing to reduce the number of tram routes riding in the North–South Axis.
 Prior to this, the route went on up to the southern municipality of Uccle at the Silence stop.
 A part of this section is now served by Brussels tram route 51.